 This project should take 2 hours.

-We are looking for a native Chinese (Mandarin) speaker that was born and lived in Japan until age 16.
+We are looking for a native Korean speaker that was born and lived in South Korea with Korean your primary language until age 16.
 The the average winning bid is for a language project of this size is $55, bid accordingly.
 This project can lead to additional work.

 For educational software, we need a set of 200 words individually recorded.
 The words will be given upon hearing a sample recording provided by you.

-The words are all simple.
+The word list are simple words for children.
 Numbers, colors, shapes, pronouns.
-You will have to do the basic translation from the English word list to Japanese.
+You will have to do the basic translation from the English word list to your target language.
 At 2 words per minute, this project should take less than 2 hours.
 Success on this project can lead to larger word sets.

 The final recording should be done in a quite room, with a quality external microphone (not laptop mic).

 Naming files: Each word needs to be recorded as a separate mp3 file.
 The numbers should be recorded, for example: [url removed, login to view], [url removed, login to view], etc. Non-number words should be encoded as the language-english word, example: [url removed, login to view], [url removed, login to view], etc. The word list will be provided upon being selected for this project.
 This format is a requirement of the educational software.